duderstadt-lab/mars-docs/tutorials/calculate-msd.md

 <img align='center' src='{{site.baseurl}}/tutorials/img/TMSD/img3.png' width='200' />

 In the case of this example data set, the MSD is calculated for the movement in the direction of the y-axis.
 Provide a parameter name and press OK.
-For more information about the experimental background of this example dataset go to the [Let's Create a MoleculeArchive Tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/create-a-Molecule-Archive/)
+For more information about the experimental background of this example dataset go to the [Let's Make a MoleculeArchive Tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/create-a-Molecule-Archive/)